memgraph/docs/docs/reference-guide/streams/overview.md

 ### At least once semantics

-In stream processing it is important to have some guarantees about how failures are handled.
+In stream processing, it is important to have some guarantees about how failures are handled.
 When connecting an external application such as Memgraph to a Kafka stream, there are two possible ways to handle failures during message
 processing:
 1. Every message is processed **at least once**: the message offsets are committed to the Kafka cluster after the processing is done.
 This means if the committing fails, then the messages can get processed multiple times.
-2. Every message is precessed **at most once**: the message offsets are commited to the Kafka cluster right after they are recieved, before the processing is started.
+2. Every message is processed **at most once**: the message offsets are committed to the Kafka cluster right after they are received before the processing is started.
 This means if the processing fails, then the same messages won't be processed again.